 A long-time anti-Semite, Grant had come to think of Jews as speculators and war profiteers.
 The fact that thousands of Jews were heroically serving in the Union Army at the time seemingly did nothing to change his anti-Jewish hatred.
-Upon learning of the order, Lincoln immediately took steps to cancel Grant’s order.
+Lincoln immediately took steps to cancel Grant's order upon learning of the order.

 Ha-Magid Newspaper (The Storyteller), published in Lyck, East Prussia (today, the City of Elk in northeastern Poland), specialized in the news of Jews around the world, such as the following story of February 19, 1863:

 |Text from the February 19, 1863 edition of Ha-Magid.|